Last updated on February 28, 2023

 Start with deathtouch.
 No, seriously.

 If an Assassin’s Creed MTG product features no creatures with deathtouch, that’s a design failure.
 This is a world of assassins; it’s a lay-up!
-If not that, first strike is also a winner considering that striking first in a combat encounter is emphasized in some of the games.
+First strike is a winner considering that striking first in a combat encounter is emphasized in some of the games.

-Time for assassin tribal!
-There’s got to be some lord abilities, cost reduction… maybe a mentor figure who tutors for assassins?
-There’s plenty of design space here depending on the characters you want to include and how creative you want to get.
+There’s plenty of design space here for focusing on creature types.
 Assassin’s Creed: Black Flag allows for a return to pirates… see why I’m trying to limit speculation to just a few games?

 Ninjutsu seems like a mechanic that would fit an AC product on the surface, but here’s the issue: it’s limited to ninjas, and they don’t really appear in the Assassin’s Creed franchise.
 They showed up in an iOS game about a decade ago and a paperback that has yet to be released, and are only mentioned in Black Flag and referenced in Valhalla DLC.